 Some of her Dhamma talks are available at http://dharmaseed.org/teacher/239/.

 Venerable Adhimutti first ordained in Thailand as a mae chee in 2005 (at Wat Ram Poeng with Ajahn Suphan), subsequently going forth as a samaneri at Santi Forest Monastery in 2008 and then as a bhikkhuni at Aranya Bodhi in 2010 (with Ayya Tathaaloka Theri as Pavatini).
-She is based in New Zealand at the moment further developing her meditation and studies.

 Dr Elizabeth (Cintamani) Day has been practising meditation and yoga for over 20 years, during which time she spent six years ordained in the Buddhist monastic communities of Ajahn Chah in England.
 Extensive travels through India to spiritual teachers of Buddhist and Advaita traditions concretised her commitment to a life of awakening.
 Since leaving the robes she has held leadership positions in the Health and Higher Education sectors, including as Academic Head of a faculty of Counselling and Psychotherapy.
 She has a Doctorate in intersubjectivity, and is a qualified yoga teacher and Gestalt psychotherapist.
 She offers meditation and yoga teaching at Kihikihi Meditation and Yoga, a practice place she established in 2016 with her partner, Willa.
 She brings to this advisory role on the New Zealand Bhikkhuni Sangha Trust her experience practising within and beyond the monastic context, skills in leadership, management and Board participation, and a commitment to support the capacity for women to flourish in Buddhism as practitioners and teachers.